nullcatalyst/project_marigold/README.md

 Ideally this would instead send a notification or email somewhere (or even better send the event to a Pub/Sub so that it can be listened for by other systems), but that is again beyond the scope of this small project.
-In any form, the idea is that this should allow for the event to be manually so that it can be manually handled later if needed.
+In any form, the idea is that this should allow for the event to be manually handled later if needed.

 ### Folder Layout

 - `src` contains the rust source files.
 Pretty standard.
 - `data` stores a set of sample test files.
 The file names should be formated like `<test_name>.test.csv` and `<test_name>.want.csv` (making sure that the file names match).
 These file names correspend to tests written at the bottom of `src/main.rs`.
-The file name starting with `##_` is not strictly required, but is nice that it sort of keeps them relatively organized.
+It is not strictly required that the file names start with `##_`, but is nice that it sort of keeps them relatively organized.
 - `deps` has a local dependency, specifically `csv_test_proc` which is a custom library that makes it easy to define a test that reads the test data `*.csv` file, as mentioned in the point above.